Orbital (novel)

-Orbital is a 2023 novel by English writer Samantha Harvey that incorporates elements of science fiction, literary fiction, and philosophical drama, published by Jonathan Cape in the UK and by Grove Atlantic in the US.
+Orbital is a 2023 novel by English novelist Samantha Harvey that incorporates elements of science fiction, literary fiction, and philosophical fiction, published by Jonathan Cape in the UK and by Grove Atlantic in the US.
 It follows six fictional astronauts over 24 hours on an orbiting space station.

 The novel received positive reviews.
 It won the 2024 Booker Prize and the Hawthornden Prize, and it was shortlisted for the Orwell Prize for Political Fiction and the Ursula K. Le Guin Prize for imaginative fiction.

 Background

 Harvey watched a continuous live stream of Earth from the International Space Station while writing the novel.
 She started work on it in the 2010s but stopped writing after about 5,000 words because she felt her limited knowledge of the complex subject of space travel was inadequate to the task.
 As she told a BBC interviewer, "I thought, 'Well, I have never been to space.
 I could never go to space ...
 Who am I to do this?'"
 In time, however, she stopped worrying about "trespassing in space" and recommenced writing.
 She completed the book in 2020 during the COVID-19 pandemic in the United Kingdom.

 In an interview, Harvey stated that her goal was to write the novel as a "space pastoral", focusing on realism and the beauty of space rather than the speculative nature of science fiction.